 Hirsutism is the appearance of thick, coarse, dark hair on the body.
 Hirsutism occurs as a result of “virilization,” the appearance of male features due to high androgen levels, including the growth of unwanted facial hair and hair in places where it usually does not grow on the female body.
 The hair appears on the face (especially on the upper lip and beard area), chest, lower abdomen, upper arms, upper legs, and inner thighs.
 PCOS facial hair is a cause for concern for many women.

 As many as 35% of women with PCOS experience acne.
-The higher than normal levels of androgen in the female body leads to overproduction of sebum by sebaceous glands in the skin.
+The higher-than-normal levels of androgen in the female body lead to the overproduction of sebum by sebaceous glands in the skin.
 Acne occurs when sebum traps dead skin cells and bacteria inside hair follicles leading to inflammation and painful ace (also called cystic acne).

 Hair Loss from the Head

 PCOS also results in hair problems – thinning and loss of hair and a decrease in hair quality (limp, lackluster hair prone to breaking easily).
 The hair loss is a result of high circulating androgens in the female body and is often referred to as androgenic alopecia or female pattern hair loss.